FHedin/gen.parRep/README.md

   * Open MPI 1.10.2 (from Ubuntu 16.04 repositories)
 CMake will try to locate it automatically.

-You will need to Download and/or Compile the OpenMM library, a required dependancy :
+You will need to Download and/or Compile the OpenMM library, a required dependency :
   * see https://simtk.org/home/openmm
   * and/or https://github.com/pandegroup/openmm
   * tested with version 7.0 to 7.2 (manually compiled and installed)